guotong1988/guotong1988.github.io/research/_posts/2023-03-01-child-learn.md

 Step-1, the child observes how adults do, which we view as the initial supervised training dataset for model.
 Step-2, the child interacts with the physical world and get feedbacks like can-do/cannot-do labels by adults, which means the model predict for the test dataset, then the predicted labels become ground-truth labels after humans' agreements.
 Step-3, the child updates the knowledge in brain, which means the test dataset with ground-truth labels is merged into the initial training dataset to update the model policy.
-Step-4, the brain-updated child interacts with the world get feedbacks again, which is back to Step-2.
+Step-4, the brain-updated child interacts with the world get feedbacks again, which is back to Step-2 and loop again.